 This issue brief is part of a series of papers on the protection of civilians co-edited by Emily Paddon Rhoads and Jennifer Welsh.
-It was commissioned by the Centre for International Peace and Security Studies (CIPSS) at McGill University and the UN Department of Peace Operations' Policy, Evaluation and Training Division (DPET) for a symposium in November 2024.
 This paper was produced with the support of the Folke Bernadotte Academy and the Challenges Forum.